jooyeriel/jooyeriel.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jeongmin Kim.
-I joined the Center for Digital Innovation & Dept. of Computer Information Systems as a Ph.D. student in 2022.
-My research interest lies in Artificial Intelligence, labor markets, and the future of work.
-Before joining the program, I receiveda a Master’s degree in Management Engineering at the Korea Advanced Institute of Science and Technology (KAIST).
+I am a Ph.D. student at the Center for Digital Innovation & Dept. of Computer Information Systems, Georgia State University.
+My research primarily centers around artificial intelligence, labor markets, and future of work.

+Before joining the Ph.D. program, I received a Master’s degree in Management Engineering at the Korea Advanced Institute of Science and Technology (KAIST).